OctopusDeploy/docs/docs/runbooks/runbook-examples/routine/hardening-iis.md

 position: 60
 ---

-Having a server that is publically available needs to be as secure as you can make it.
+Your publicly available servers need to be as secure as you can make them.
 Hackers are constantly finding new exploits so maintaining your security posture is a must.
 With Octopus Deploy runbooks, you can define a single process that can harden your IIS installations according to [NIST guidelines](https://nvd.nist.gov/ncp/checklist/759) at the click of a button.

 ## Create the runbook

 To create a runbook to harden your IIS server:

-1. From your project's overview page, navigate to {{Operations, Runbooks}}, and click **ADD RUNBOOK**.
+1. From your project's overview page, navigate to **{{Operations, Runbooks}}**, and click **ADD RUNBOOK**.
 1. Give the runbook a Name and click **SAVE**.
 1. Add a **Run a Script** step and past in the following example PowerShell:
 :::warning
 The following script makes a number of registry changes and alterations to ciphers, key hashes, key exchange algorithms, and cipher suite ordering.
 Be sure to review the changes that it will implement before proceeding.
 :::

 ```PowerShell
 function Set-IISSecurity {